 Founder, Ferguson Farms

-His focus is helping families understand bulk beef pricing, freezer planning, and cost-per-pound transparency when buying directly from a rancher.
+Mike Ferguson works directly with ranch partners to source grass-fed and grass-finished cattle and helps families understand bulk beef pricing, freezer planning, and cost-per-pound transparency when buying direct.

 More from the blog